Acid–Base Basics

 - HCO₃⁻ 22–29 mEq/L

-PvO₂ ≈ 35–45 mmHg but is not used to determine oxygenation adequacy.
+PvO₂ is usually around 35–45 mmHg, but it is not a substitute for PaO₂ and should not be used to assess oxygenation adequacy.

 VBG vs ABG: What Each Tells You